alfiephillips/alfiephillips/README.md

 ## I'm a Developer, Retail Investor and Student!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to increase my knowledge in programming.
 - 🥅 2021 Goals: Become great at software engineering
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I'm a day trader.

 ### Connect with me: